oknk/seaquence/guide.md

 # Congratulations!

 You made it through the Seaquence Guide!
 We hope you enjoy many hours making and sharing your own music and sounds, as well as exploring what other people create.

+This guide will be updated with new features as they become available.

 <!--